 But if you just have a few hours to spare and want to see the highlights of Tomaree National Park, then do the hike to Fingal Bay.

-As you depart through gorgeous forests, you wander over hills and down to the beaches of Zenith, Wreck and Box, before finally arriving at the Fingal Spit that connects the mainland with Shark Island at low tide.
+As you depart through gorgeous forests, you wander over hills and down to the beautiful beaches of Zenith Beach, Wreck Beach and Box Beach.
+Also walk along Fingal Bay, where the Fingal Spit that connects the mainland with Shark Island at low tide.

 Each point along the way gives you postcard-perfect views, and during the winter months you’ll often see humpback whales breaching out to sea.